 The Department of Public Service has distributed energy planning standards, which establish known and possible constraints at the state level.
-Regions and municipalities can make constraints more restrictive (i.e. turn a possible constraint into a known constraint) but not less restrictive (i.e. turn a known constraint into a possible constraint).
+Regions and municipalities can make constraints more restrictive (i.e. turn a possible constraint into a known constraint) but not less restrictive (i.e. turn a known constraint).
 CCRPC has not made any changes to state constraints.